evmcnb/quartz/content/Full/pulmonary embolism.md

 >

 ### Wells score
-- 4+ perform a CTPA or alternative, if negative proximal leg scan
+- >4 perform a CTPA or alternative, if negative proximal leg scan
-- <4 perform a D-dimer and if positive get a CTPA
+- $\leq$ 4 perform a D-dimer and if positive get a CTPA

 - CTPA - 1st line diagnostic
 - V/Q scan - in those of childbearing age (to protect rapidly developing breasts from irradiation)